neftjs/neft/index.coffee.md

 *NotPrimitive* utils.mergeDeep(*NotPrimitive* source, *NotPrimitive* object)
 ----------------------------------------------------------------------------

-Override given *source* object and all it's objects by the given *object* own properties.
+This function overrides the given *source* object and all its objects by the given *object* own properties.

-Only objects are merge deeply (no arrays and functions).
+Only objects are merging deeply (no arrays and functions).

-Given *source* is returned.
+The *source* object is returned.

 ```
 var user = {